 Information about the physician associate registration assessment

-From September 2025, the PANE will become the physician associate registration assessment (PARA) and will continue to be delivered by the RCP on our behalf.
-The PARA will be aligned to the updated PA curriculum, but the format of the assessment will be identical, and the content is very similar.
+In September 2025, the PANE became the PARA and has continued to be run by the RCP on our behalf.
+The PARA has been aligned to the updated PA curriculum, but the format of the assessment is identical to the PANE, and the content is very similar.The assessment is made up of:

-• a 200-question, single best answer, knowledge-based assessment, taken online
+- a 200-question, single best answer, knowledge-based assessment, taken online

-• a 14-station objective structured clinical examination (OSCE), held at the RCP building in Liverpool.
+- a 14-station objective structured clinical examination (OSCE), held at the RCP building in Liverpool.

 US qualified physician associates

-If you are a US-qualified PA who was admitted to the FPA’s managed voluntary register for PAs on the basis of your US Physician Assistant National Certifying Examination (PANCE), we will accept your PANCE pass in place of a UK PANE pass.
+If you are a US-qualified PA who was admitted to the FPA’s managed voluntary register for PAs on the basis of your US Physician Assistant National Certifying Examination (PANCE), we will accept your PANCE pass in place of a UK PARA pass.

 How do I book to sit the PANE/PARA?